 24

-9. the amount of solute dissolved in a solvent at a particular temperature
+9. a higher concentration of solute dissolved in a solvent

 13. forms as solution is cooled causing dissolved solute to resolidify